ieg-dhr/HNR_workshops/ReadMe.md

 - Epistemology of network research and introduction to framework of modeling
 - Best practices in humanities-based digital / computational research projects
 - Conceptualize your network research project with expert- and peer2peer- mentoring exchange
-- Historical network analysis with Python and Jupyter Notebooks using [networkX](https://networkx.org/):
+- Historical network analysis with Python and Jupyter Notebooks using [networkX](https://networkx.org/): [→ Click here for the .ipynb-Tutorial](https://github.com/cprog7/HNR_workshops/blob/main/Petz_2024_HNA-tutorial.ipynb)

 	- hands-on tutorials,
 	- show cases based on [Petz, Cindarella and Pfeffer, Jürgen (2021) Configuration to Conviction, and Configuration to Conviction.
 Network Structures of Political Judiciary in the Austrian Corporate State.
 Social Networks, vol. 66, July 2021, pp. 185–201.
-DOI: 10.1016/j.socnet.2021.03.001.](https://www.sciencedirect.com/science/article/pii/S037887332100023X?via\%3Dihub)
+DOI: 10.1016/j.socnet.2021.03.001.](https://www.sciencedirect.com/science/article/pii/S037887332100023X?via\%3Dihub) and [Petz, Cindarella and Ghawi, Raji and Pfeﬀer, Jürgen (2022).
+Tracking the Evolution of Communities in a Social Network of Intellectual Influences.
+Journal of Historical Network Research 2022, vol. 7, number 1, pp. 114–154.
+DOI: 10.25517/jhnr.v7i1.146.](https://jhnr.net/articles/10.25517/jhnr.v7i1.146)
 	- expert-mentoring on your individual datasets as part of the in-person workshop meeting

 ## Preparation: